rragoo/bankApp/README.md

 ## Dependencies

-This application uses Java and does not require any additional dependencies to run.
+This application is built using the Spring framework and does not require any additional dependencies to run.

 ---

-Feel free to customize the README file further based on your specific application requirements and functionalities.

 This application was generated using JHipster 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).